Google Search Appliance software version 6.2

 Only if the servlet container restarts or an unrecoverable error occurs does the

 connector manager start a new session.
-This means that the login
+This means that the login method

 is called once and not again unless the connector manager terminates unexpectedly,